kmc6123/Mp3_Player-python/README.md

 Requirements:
 *To use the player you must install the pygame library

-Install via command line: sudo pip3 install pygame
+Install pygame via command line: sudo pip3 install pygame